zenoss/zendev/README.md

 (zenoss) [zenoss@0f7b409c35ae ~]$ runtests --help
 ```

 Run a single service migration test.
-This doesn't require you to start the Zenoss runtime, so you can just use a devshell.
+This doesn't require you to start any services, so you can just use a devshell.
 ```
 $ zendev devshell
 (zenoss) [zenoss@e58eadd05b61 ~]$ runtests Products.ZenModel.migrate -m test_MakeTuningParamsIntoVariables